scottstanfield/ryanloney.github.io/resume.md

     * Survey complex locations to establish RF broadband links or fiber-optic loopback -- primarily in areas limited to dial-up, T1, or high-latency satellite for Internet access
     * Field experience with 900MHz-24GHz RF PtP and PtMP links, gigabit Ethernet, Power-over-Ethernet (PoE), single-mode optical fiber, multi-mode optical fiber,  photovoltaic solar systems, and managing outdoor equipment with low-voltage DC power
-    * Helped drive ARPU from nearly 3,000 subscribers to $100/month by selling VoIP, IP cameras, LTE failover, and local AT&T fiber loopback to our customers
+    * Helped drive ARPU over $100/month by selling VoIP, IP cameras, LTE failover, and local AT&T fiber loopback to new and existing clients -- reaching nearly 3,000 accounts

-Jan.
-2005 - Jan.
-2010 (Full-Time) | Jan.
-2010 - Present (Remote)
+January 2010 - Present
 :   **Director of IT at [Green Valley Tractor, Inc.][1]**
     Suisun Valley, CA

-    * Provide support for LAN, hosted VoIP, enterprise WiFi, software and hardware
+    * Provide remote support for LAN, hosted VoIP, enterprise WiFi, software and hardware
     * Manage Google AdWords and supplier-hosted website that integrates with [kubota.com][7]
     * Replaced Windows 2000 Server with AWS EC2 in 2013 to host legacy inventory management, CRM, and invoicing software system in the cloud
-    * Transitioned from dial-up to T1 in 2005, to to 20Mbps/10Mbps dedicated
+    * Transitioned from T1 to to 20Mbps/10Mbps dedicated
-      bandwidth over fixed-wireless in 2014 with /29 public IPv4 subnet -- saving $10-15k per year
+      bandwidth over fixed-wireless in 2014 with /29 public IPv4 subnet -- while saving $10-15k annually
     * Migrated legacy email to Office365, installed corportate LastPass and DropBox for accessing cloud-based services and sharing crictical documents with clients
     * Installed 720p HD IP survallience cameras with remote access, 1TB hosted NVR, and after-hours motion alerts system
-    * Prepared and submmited grant applications to the Bay Area Air Quality Management District [(BAAQMD)][9] to receive over $1.2 million dollars in direct funding for customers with tractors that do not meet EPA emmissions standards for NOx and PM
+    * Submmited grant applications to Bay Area Air Quality Management District [(BAAQMD)][9] to earn $1.2 million+ in funding for customers' tractors that do not meet EPA standards

-Feb.
-2013 - Nov.
-2013
-:   **Regional Director at [Gay & Lesbian Victory Fund and Institute][3]**
-    Washington, D.C.

-    * Secured corporate sponsors: AT&T, Bank of America, Southwest, and Wells Fargo
-    * Raised more than $850,000 from more than 2,500 donors in the Southeast U.S.
-    * Organized and executed fundraising receptions in Atlanta, Charlotte, Houston, and Nashville, with over 1,250 attendees
-    * Advised and trained political candidates on fundraising: 65% win rate in 2013 cycle

-Jan.
-2012 - Jan 2013
-:   **Finance Director at [Julia Brownley][4] for Congress (CA-26)**
-    Camarillo, CA

-    * Recruited, dispatched to targeted U.S. House district after an unexpected retirement
-    * Developed and executed plan to raise $2 million in 8 months, exceeded goal by 5%
-    * Hired, trained,  and supervised full-time deputy director and finance assitant
-    * Developed digitial fundraising plan, raising more than $200,000 over email alone
-    * Planned 35 fundraisers (keynotes by Vice President Biden, President Clinton, et al)

-Feb. - Dec.
-2011
-:   **Political Assistant to [House Democratic Whip Steny Hoyer][5]**
-    Washington, D.C.

-    * Assisted Political Director in managing $2.6 million budget for political operations
-    * Produced political briefing memos for Hoyer's trips to 30+ targeted districts in 2013
-    * Processed compliance documents for $2.3 million dollars raised for candidates & the Democratic Party, submitted to FEC compliance attorney for review

-Jan.
-2010 - Jan.
-2011
-:   **Deputy Finance Director at [Ami Bera][6] for Congress (CA-03)**
+January 2005 - 2010
+:   **IT Associate at [Green Valley Tractor, Inc.][1]**
-    Elk Grove, CA
+    Suisun Valley, CA

-    * Managed call time for a top-tier Congressional candidate to raise over $2.9 million
-    * Hired, trained, and supervied two full-time finance assistants
-    * Executed digital fundraising plan by researching and communicating with donors
-    * Built cloud-based database in [ngpvan][10] from scratch growing to over 4,000 donors & exported raw data to match with compliance officer's reports to FEC
+    * Sought bids from ISPs for T1 data and voice, migrated to TelePacific T1 from analog phone lines and dial-up Internet (November 2005)
+    * Installed 100Base-T network cards on employee workstations, ran new cat5, installed switch, and set up Active Directory on Windows 2000 Server to build office LAN
+	* Provided support for local Windows Server, LAN, software, and hardware
+    * Configured remote access to Windows Remote Desktop and VPN using static IPv4

 OSI Layer Stack Experience
 --------------------------